i-am-fyre/MaNGOS-QuestTracker/README.md

 Once the pre-requisites above have been installed and configurations are set, do the following:
 - `export FLASK_APP=main.py`
-- `flask run`
+- `flask run --port=4831 --host=0.0.0.0`

-Your local server should then be running at http://localhost:5000
+Your local server should then be running at http://localhost:4831

-If you want to see raw data for all quests, go to: http://localhost:5000/all
+If you want to see raw data for all quests, go to: http://localhost:4831/all